pnp/PnP/Samples/Branding.InjectResponsiveCSS/readme.md

 ### Prerequisites ###
 To add valid viewport settings to the master page the site collection feature "SharePoint Server Publishing Infrastructure" needs to be activated.
 No other publishing related feature needs to be activated.
-Alternatively the viewport meta tag can be added through a custom action.
+Alternatively the viewport meta tag can be added through a custom action[https://github.com/OfficeDev/PnP/tree/master/Samples/Core.EmbedJavaScript](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.EmbedJavaScript).
 This is currently not covered in this solution.
 The HTML element that needs to be added is:

 ```HTML
 <meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1" />